Kennedy Space Center Launch Complex 39: Initial design

 In March 1963, plans were formalized to build only two of the three pads; the northernmost, furthest from the VAB, would not be built but reserved for future expansion.
 As the original Pad A would no longer be built, the naming was changed to run south-to-north, so that the two pads that would be built would be A and B. If the original 39A at the north end were ever built, it would now be known as 39C.

 Some consideration for C's construction was made: the Crawlerway initially splits off from A toward B running north-northwest, and then bends north toward B a short distance north at Cochran Cove.
 Continuing straight north-northeast would have led to C after a similar northward bend.
-The original construction of the Crawlerway included an interchange between B and a short part of the extension northward for C, which remains intact as of 2022, and the traffic-light warning system for the Crawlerway has lights for Pad C.
+The original construction of the Crawlerway included an interchange between B and a short part of the extension northward for C, which remains intact as of 2026, and the traffic-light warning system for the Crawlerway has lights for Pad C.

-The plans still set aside room for the remaining two pads, now known as D and E. Pad D would have been built due west of Pad C, some distance inland along Patrol Road.
-Access to D would have branched off westward from the crawlerway at the point where C's crawlerway turned north.
-Pad E would have continued the line of pads along the coast, north of C near Playalinda Beach, close to the original location of the southernmost pad in the original layout.
-No diagram of the access to E can be found.
-Had all of them been built, C, D and E would have formed a triangle.
+The plans still set aside room for the remaining two pads, now known as D and E, or in other plans, D and D Alternate.
+Pad D would have been built further north, the same distance and angle as the separation between B and C, producing a line of four equally-spaced pads.
+This would put it in the bay to the west of Playalinda Beach, close to the original location of the southernmost pad in the original layout.
+E, or D Alternate, was due west of C, some distance inland along Patrol Road.
+The crawler way to both locations split off from the path to C, turning due west for a short distance before bending north to reach D, or northwest to E/D Alternate.
+Had all of these pads been built, C, D and E would have formed a triangle.